How can a bank that offers no physical branches, no ATMs, and no checking accounts gain footing in the American market?

-American Express’s current rate is slightly higher on its high yield savings accounts, meaning you’d earn at a slightly faster rate if you opened an account there.
+American Express’ current rate is slightly higher on its high-yield savings accounts, meaning you’d earn at a slightly faster rate if you opened an account there.

 When would you choose American Express over Barclays Bank?
 American Express and Barclays offer just about the same services, with American Express currently having a slightly higher interest rate on savings accounts.

-If you plan to buy 5-year CDs and want to use the same bank that holds your savings accounts, go with Barclays since its 5-year CD rate is currently higher than those offered by American Express.
+If you plan to buy five-year CDs and want to use the same bank that holds your savings accounts, go with Barclays since its five-year CD rate is currently higher than those offered by American Express.

 Unlock Higher Savings Rates With Minimum Balance Accounts

 If all the talk about passive income has you calculating interest in your head, you may have caught the fever of maximizing your money’s ability to work for you.
 There’s nothing wrong with that.